1. When is the Webcast?

-There are on-line registration forms to participate in the studio audience at TTK auditorium or via webcast.
-Registrations for the 2014 webcast will be open on April 20th 2014.
-Please connect with us via our social media sites (Facebook, twitter)to stay updated about the latest information about the webcast.
+There are on-line registration forms to participate in the studio audience at Tate-Turner-Kuralt Auditorium or via webcast.
+Registration is open!
+Please connect with us via our social media sites (Facebook, Twitter)to stay updated about the latest information about the webcast.

 6. How do I register a group viewing site?

 There are on-line registration forms to participate as a site.
-Registrations for the 2014 webcast are open and available at http://go.unc.edu/t5W6N
+Registration is open!

 6.a.
 Are there any requirements for those participating in the group viewing site?